Rohit-Meerwal/project2/README.md

 # New Project

-This project was CReated from local system.
+This project was Created from local system.